xlambein/xlambein.github.io/pages/home-server-wol/index.md

 The solution I settled with is relies on WOL (wake-on-LAN), autosuspend, and a Raspberry Pi acting as reverse proxy.

-The Raspberry PI, an old model I had gathering dust in a drawer, now runs an Nginx reverse proxy that forwards traffic to `theseus`.
-The RPI is named `girlboss`.
+The Raspberry Pi, an old model I had gathering dust in a drawer, now runs an Nginx reverse proxy that forwards traffic to `theseus`.
+I named it `girlboss`.
 So, if you browse `http://<GIRLBOSS URL>:8096`, `girlboss` will forward you to `http://<THESEUS URL>:8096`, which hosts Jellyfin.

 Most of the time, `theseus` is asleep, and so the request quickly times out.
 However, instead of failing, `girlboss` detects this and sends a WOL packet.
 Wake-on-LAN is a mechanism you can use to---you guessed it---wake another computer in the same local area network. `theseus` and `girlboss` are on the same network, so the packet reaches the former and wakes it.